bjlli/LinuxDeviceDrivers/README.md

 # Driver files

 The driver files are located at /sys/class/7segment repository.
 If you write a number from 0 to 9 in the value file the display will show this number, for numbers higher than 9 the display will show the character "E" from error.
-If you write 0 and 1 in the enable_dp file, the dot will respectively light off and light on.
-Writing numbers highter than 1 in the enable_dp file shouldn't change anything at the display.
+If you write 0 and 1 in the enableDP file, the dot will respectively light off and light on.
+Writing numbers highter than 1 in the enableDP file shouldn't change anything at the display.

 # To enable/disable the module